deividfoggi/Office-365-Connection-Script/README.md

  - To save your credentials for basic auth and storing in a .sec file in $home\o365-Connection-Password.sec Save-o365Credential -Mode "Basic"

- - To save your credentials in credential manager for MFA (Exchange Online Module for MFA).
+ - To save your credentials in credential manager.
 Credential will saved in credential manager as 'Office 365 Connection Script'
       Save-o365Credentials -Mode "Modern"

-Connecting to modules
+Connecting to modules:

  - Connect to all modules (Exchange Online, Security and Compliance Center, MSOnline Services) ConnectTo-OfficeCloud